Pensions in the United Kingdom: Civil List pensions

 These are pensions granted by the sovereign from the Civil List upon the recommendation of the First Lord of the Treasury.
 They were to be "granted to such persons only as have just claims on the royal beneficence or who by their personal services to the Crown, or by the performance of duties to the public, or by their useful discoveries in science and attainments in literature and the arts, have merited the gracious consideration of their sovereign and the gratitude of their country."
 As of 1911, a sum of £1,200 was allotted each year from the Civil List, in addition to the pensions already in force.
 In 1908, the total of civil list pensions payable in that year amounted to £24,665.
 For 2012–13 the total annual cost of civil list pensions paid to 53 people was £126,293.
 The average pension was £2,383.

 Judicial, municipal, etc. pensions

 There are certain offices of the executive whose pensions are regulated by particular acts of Parliament.
 Judges of the High Court, on completing fifteen years' services or becoming permanently incapacitated for duty, whatever their length of service, may be granted a pension equal to two-thirds of their salary (Supreme Court of Judicature Act 1873).
 Historically the Lord Chancellor of Great Britain, however short a time he may have held office, received a pension of half his salary.
-The Public Service Pensions Act 2013 abolished this arrangement, and subsequent Lord Chancellors have participated in the Ministerial Pension Scheme.
+The Public Service Pensions Act 2013 (c.
+25) abolished this arrangement, and subsequent Lord Chancellors have participated in the Ministerial Pension Scheme.

 Local authorities contribute to pensions in the Local Government Pension Scheme using powers in the Superannuation Act 1972.